oskardudycz/event-driven.io/content/posts/2024-01-14--one_or_more_event_that_is_the_question/index.en.md

 3. GuestCheckedIn (CorrelationId: '9f873')
 ```

 But that only gives us a clue that they were stored in the same process.
 And what if we also did other optimisation and ran [multiple commands in the same transaction](/en/simple_transactional_command_orchestration/)?
 Then, this correlation ID may mean that they just happen to be stored in the same request, and we need to do more detective work.
+Having multiple events as a result of a single request can also be a smell of wrong process boundaries.
+Maybe we should break it into multiple steps.
+See more in [Saga and Process Manager - distributed processes in practice](/en/saga_process_manager_distributed_transactions/).

 [One of the biggest advantages of using Event Sourcing is keeping the business context](/en/never_lose_data_with_event_sourcing/).
 We're trading it here for potentially less code.
 I already said that's disputable, as that can only be true if we have read models representing 1:1 our write model.
 This may happen, but it's again different from the premises of Event Sourcing.